Oven Baked Ranch Potatoes

 Do not forget to check out the tips section of the post for helpful information and suggestions.
 Let’s get this dish started!

-To begin, preheat your oven to 400 degrees F., grab your taters, ranch seasoning, oil, and garlic.
+To begin, preheat your oven to 400°F, grab your potatoes (like Yukon Gold or Russets), dry ranch seasoning, oil, and fresh garlic.
 You can then wash and prep your potatoes.

 You might be wondering, “why should I wash potatoes?”
 Well, washing them helps remove any dirt or sand that might be stuck in the skins.